ddbrown30/item-browser/README.md

 Selecting an item opens its item sheet and the browser supports drag and drop.

-The browser will work for all systems but has specific support for swade, dnd5e, and pf2e.
+The browser will work for all systems but has specific support for swade and dnd5e.
 If you are interested in adding support for a new system, check out the guide below.

 <img src="https://github.com/ddbrown30/item-browser/blob/main/item_browser.webp" width="700">